Computing canonical images in permutation groups with Graph Backtracking: Experiments

-Out of curiosity, we also looked at the performance of \textsc{Magma} (see \cite{Magma}) in checking involutions in grid groups for conjugacy. \textsc{Magma} solved this problem much faster than either GAP, or Vole -- solving the problems in $50 \times 50$ grid groups in 0.5 to 7 seconds.
-The documentation for \textsc{Magma} says this functionality is implemented using Leon's Partition Backtrack~\cite{leon1997}, while greatly outperforming the implementation in GAP, or Vole.
+Out of curiosity, we also looked at the performance of \textsc{Magma} (see \cite{Magma}) in checking involutions in grid groups for conjugacy. \textsc{Magma} solved this problem much faster than either GAP, or Vole.
+It solved the problems in $50 \times 50$ grid groups in 0.5 to 7 seconds.
+According to the documentation for \textsc{Magma}, this functionality is implemented using Leon's Partition Backtrack~\cite{leon1997}, while greatly outperforming the implementations in GAP and Vole -- at least when we only need to check if two permutations are conjugate.
 This is a constant reminder for us that further improvements are possible and necessary.
-As \textsc{Magma} is not open source, it is not possible to know exactly why it can solve these problems so quickly.
+We were unable to find out why \textsc{Magma} is able to solve these problems so quickly, compared to the implementation of Leon's Partition backtrack code in GAP.
 For example, it would be interesting to know whether the impressive speed is possible because of the \textsc{Magma} function \textsc{ClassRepresentative}.
-If that was used and was at least partly responsible for the performance, then our work on canonical images might pave the way for future speed-ups in \textsc{GAP} and other systems as well.
+If that was used and was at least partly responsible for the performance, then our work on canonical images might pave the way for future speed-ups in \textsc{GAP}, and in other systems as well.